Farthest Frontier 1.0 Review: A Deep and Beautiful City Builder That Tests Your Survival Skills

 Here’s what players are saying:

-Of course, not everyone loves the pacing.
-Some reviews mention that even at triple speed, the game can feel too slow.
-Others cite occasional AI quirks and balancing issues with food spoilage or fire spread.
+Naturally, not everyone is enamored of the pacing.
+Some complaints note that even when played at triple speed, the game feels too sluggish.
+And some note occasional awkwardness in AI behavior or balance problems with food rot and fire spread.

-But the overall tone is overwhelmingly positive — players appreciate its depth, realism, and atmosphere.
+But the overall voice is very much for — players laud its depth, realism and atmosphere.

 Final Verdict

-Still, for fans of Banished and other survival builders, Farthest Frontier is easily one of the best city builders of the decade — immersive, beautiful, and endlessly rewarding.
+Nonetheless, for those fans of Banished and other survival builders, Farthest Frontier is quite plainly one of the best city builders of the decade — enveloping, gorgeous and immeasurably rewarding.

 Score: 9/10